lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_1.md

 `@script`
-One thing that often occurs is that observational findings are interpreted causally.
-While the field of causal reasoning in epidemiology is greatly expanding in recent years, it is still an area you should be cautious about.
+Oftentimes, observational findings are interpreted causally.
+While the field of causal reasoning in epidemiology has greatly expanded in recent years, it is still an area where you should be cautious.
 Unfortunately, humans often interpret associations as causal, so as the researcher you need to be extremely cautious when presenting findings from observational research.
 There are instances when causal language is easier to use, for example with the observation on smoking and lung cancer, but most of the time it is not so clear whether a causal relationship exists.
 Keep these things in mind whenever you present results from cohort studies.

 ---